plinck/Liri/README.md

 * Includes other screenshots to help someone who has never been introduced to your application understand the purpose and function of it.
 This is how you will communicate to potential employers/other developers in the future what you built and why, and to show how it works.

-* Because screenshots (and well-written READMEs) are extremely important in the context of GitHub, this will be part of the grading.

 * API keys are private since I keep the in .env local to the computer running the app

 ### Usage / Commands

 1. `node liri.js ?`

    * Shows the list of available commands

 2. `node liri.js concert-this <artist/band name here>`